jarough/Flow-Fitness/README.md

 ## UX Design

 ### Project Goals
-My goal from this project is to establish a gym management system for a local business to utilise.
-This system will include various features such as user profiles and a text wall to post about individual successes, as well as subscription models to name a few.
+My goal from this project is to establish a gym shop management system for a local business to utilise.
+This system will include various features such as user profiles and a text wall to post about individual successes, as well as iteme purchases to name a few.

 The goals for the site user are:
-* Have the ability to join a create an account and join a fitness group.
+* Have the ability to create an account and join a fitness group.
 * To be able to review and join personalised exercise plans for a subscription fee.
-* To have the option to purchase merchandise and gym equipment for use at home.
+* To have the option to purchase gym equipment for use at home.

 The goals for the site owner are:
 * To be able to generate fitness groups based on how many people subscribe to a certain model.